PartialVolume/shredos.x86_64/README.md

 #### ../board/shredos/iso/efigrub.cfg
 The GRUB configuration that is embedded into the ISO's UEFI partition.
-It contains directions for GRUB to find the ISO9660 FS and GRUB configuration.
+It contains directions for GRUB to find the ISO9660's GRUB configuration.

 #### ../board/shredos/fsoverlay/etc/shredos/version.txt
 This file contains the version information as seen in the title on nwipe's title bar, i.e. '2021.08.2_22_x86-64_0.32.023'.
 This version ingformation is also used when naming the .img file in ../output/images/ ../board/shredos/fsoverlay/etc/shredos/version.txt is manually updated for each new release of ShredOS.